 Every October, my family and I taste our way around a 35-mile loop full of fruit stands, orchards, and vineyards.
 Come fall, when the morning is crisp with the feeling of winter approaching, we eat as many apples as our stomachs allow, sticking the toothpicks into the firm meat of the belly and plopping the hard chunks into our mouths, waiting for the sweet and tart to tingle our tongues.
 Is it too mealy or firm?
 Does the smell reminisce of pineapples or strawberries?
 We have our favorites.

-Getting up early and packing mason jars of water into the trunk of my Subaru for the cut zinnia flowers, varying bags for the varieties of apples we will buy, and a mini cooler for the fruit scones and pies we begin our descent over the pass, down into the valley.
+I get up early to pack mason jars of water into the trunk of my Subaru for the cut zinnia flowers, varying bags for the varieties of apples we will buy, and a mini cooler for the fruit scones and pies.
+We begin our descent over the pass, down into the valley.

-We always start at the Kiyokawa Family Orchards, on our annual apple picking trip to Hood River.
+Kiyokawa Family Orchards is our first stop on our annual apple picking trip to Hood River.
 Parkdale, Oregon, to be exact, to catch the view of a snowcapped mountain, the mist just beginning to dissipate as the sun climbs high into the sky.
 There are many aisles of apple trees to wander down.
 In the distance, snow covers Mt Hood.
 Picturesque with the trees framing the tall white-capped mountain, apple orchards flank both sides of the mountain, a view upon a view.